zitmen/thunderstorm/README.md

   * **Import/export:** Input image sequences and the final super-resolution images can be opened or saved in any format supported by ImageJ or by any of its plug-ins.
 Localization results from previously processed datasets and ground-truth positions of the molecules can be imported or exported for further analysis in the following formats: CSV, XLS, XML, YAML, JSON, Google protocol buffer, and Tagged Spot File format.
   * **Simulation engine:** Tools for creation of realistic simulated data and for quantitative performance evaluation of localization algorithms using Monte-Carlo simulations.
   * **Parallel processing:** Processing of the input data is handled in parallel.
-  * **Support for batch processing:** ThunderSTORM takes full advantage of ImageJ's Macro Language which makes batch processing possible (see the [BatchProcessing example]).
+  * **Support for batch processing:** ThunderSTORM takes full advantage of ImageJ's Macro Language which makes batch processing possible (see the [example](BatchProcessing)).
-  * **Extendable:** The functionality of ThunderSTORM can be easily extended to [Developers add more features].
+  * **Extendable:** The functionality of ThunderSTORM can be easily extended to [add more features](Developers).
 ThunderSTORM is also fully interoperable with other ImageJ plugins, thus the functionality can be indirectly extend by adding new plugins into ImageJ.

 ## Getting started
 Install [ImageJ](http://imagej.nih.gov/ij/index.html) and download the latest version of [ThunderSTORM](https://googledrive.com/host/0BzOGc-xMFyDYR1JaelZYQmJsaUE/builds/stable/latest.html).
 For installation, copy the downloaded file into ImageJ's plugin subdirectory and run ImageJ.
-See the [Installation Installation guide] for more information.
-To get started using ThunderSTORM, see the [Tutorials Tutorials].
+See the [Installation guide](Installation) for more information.
+To get started using ThunderSTORM, see the [Tutorials](Tutorials).
 Example data are provided [here](https://googledrive.com/host/0BzOGc-xMFyDYR1JaelZYQmJsaUE/data/12%20+%20cyl%20lens.zip).

 ## How to cite ThunderSTORM